Antarctica in March

 Snowshoeing

-Snowshoeing in Antarctica allows you to traverse the pristine, snowy landscapes at your own pace, offering a quiet, intimate way to experience the continent's unparalleled beauty.
-As you trek through fresh snow, you'll have the freedom to explore areas that are inaccessible by larger vehicles or ships, revealing hidden vistas and secluded spots.
-Snowshoeing is suitable for all fitness levels and provides an excellent workout while immersing you in the serene, otherworldly environment of Antarctica.
-With the guidance of experienced expedition leaders, you'll learn about the unique flora and fauna and gain a deeper appreciation of this remote, icy wilderness.
+Snowshoeing in Antarctica allows you to traverse the snowy landscapes, offering an immersive experience on the continent.
+As you trek through fresh snow, you'll have the freedom to explore areas that are inaccessible by larger vehicles or ships, revealing secluded spots.
+SThis activity is suitable for all fitness levels and with the guidance of an experieced expedition leader, you will learn all about the flora and fauna of this continent.

 Zodiac Excursions